1000 FAQs, 500 tutorials and explanatory videos. Here, there are only solutions!

 - Click on the PHP / Apache tab.

-- Fill in the relevant line by entering the path of the file to include.
+- Complete the relevant line by entering the path of the file to include.

 - Click the button to save:

-After setting this directive, all PHP pages on your server will automatically include the specified file before executing their own code.
+After defining this directive, all PHP pages on your server will automatically include the specified file before executing their own code.

 The headers defined in a .htaccess